Dual Language Researcher Fact-checks SoR

 Mora, J.K.
 (2001).
 Learning to spell in two languages: Orthographic transfer in a transitional Spanish/English bilingual program.
 In P. Dreyer (Ed.), Raising Scores, Raising Questions: Claremont Reading Conference 65th Yearbook (pp. 64-84).
 Claremont, CA: Claremont Graduate University.

 Mora, J. K., & Dorta-Duque de Reyes, S. (in press).
 Biliteracy and cross-cultural teaching: A framework for standards-based transfer instruction in dual language programs.
-Brookes Publishing.
+Paul H. Brookes Publishing Co.

 Nassaji, H. (2006).
 The relationship between depth of vocabulary knowledge and L2 learners’ lexical inferencing strategy use and success.
 The Modern Language Journal, 90(3), 387-401.